-It’s usually the case that because we’re allowed to get away with bad behaviour, there’s no real reason for us to change.
+It’s usually the case that because we’re allowed to get away with bad behaviour, there’s no reason for us to change.

 Unfortunately, any unaddressed issues over time will begin to seep into our habitual behaviour, through our personal operating system, but unless our behaviour is dealt with as a child, as adults we won’t work to change and will continue to get away with inappropriate behaviour.